 Table 5.
-2: Capital Asset Types in National Accounts Statistics and Corresponding Our Study Types
+2: Capital asset types in National Accounts Statistics and corresponding assets in India KLEMS

 NAS Asset Types India KLEMS Asset Types

 Public Sector

 Buildings Construction

 Other construction Construction

-Transport Equipment 27 Transport Equipment
+Transport Equipment 24 Transport Equipment

 Machinery & Equipment Machinery & Equipment

 Software (1999-00 onwards) Machinery & Equipment

 ICT equipment (2012 onwards) Machinery & Equipment

 Private Sector

 Residential buildings Construction

 Non-residential building Construction

 Other construction Construction

 Machinery & Equipment (incl. transport equipment) Machinery & Equipment (transport equipment is excluded later)

 Software (1999-00 onwards) Machinery & Equipment

 ICT equipment (2012 onwards) Machinery & Equipment

-Note: In the 2012 base NAS data, buildings are further split into dwellings, non-residential buildings and other structures.
-This version also provides detailed data on intangible investment, such as intellectual property rights, R&D and mineral exploration and evaluation.
-These are also included in machinery as we are unable to separate them from earlier versions of the data.
+Note: The asset categories listed in this table are available for the period 1950-2016, for which we obtained detailed asset-industry data from the CSO.
+For years after 2016, when we relied on the published version of national accounts, the asset groupings are limited to dwellings, other buildings & structures, machinery & equipment (including transport equipment), intellectual property, and cultivated biological resources.
+Detailed data on intangible investment, such as intellectual property rights, R&D, and mineral exploration and evaluation, are also available in the 2012 base NAS data for the period 2011-2016.
+These are included in machinery assets in the KLEMS asset group, as we are unable to separate them from earlier versions of the data.
+Buildings and other construction include dwellings, non-residential buildings, roads & bridges, and other construction.
 Software and ICT are included in the machinery and equipment, as we are not distinguishing between ICT and non-ICT assets in this version.
-Transport equipment was not separately available for private sector and therefore it was imputed and subtracted from machinery and equipment (See main text).
+Transport equipment was not separately available for the private sector, and therefore, it was imputed and subtracted from machinery and equipment (See main text).
+Also, transport equipment was not separately available for both public and private sectors since 2016, and therefore, we used a fixed proportion of transport equipment to total machinery and equipment from 2016.